Back to California

 AB 1885, as amended, Carrillo.

 Existing law requires state agencies to include a provision in solicitations and contracts, if the estimated amount to be retained exceeds $10,000 and the retention continues for a period of 60 days beyond the completion of phased services, to permit, upon written request and the expense of the contractor, the payment of retentions earned directly to a state- or federally chartered bank in this state, as the escrow agent.
-Existing law also provides an escrow agreement form
+Existing law also provides an escrow agreement form for a contractor and state agency to use for security deposits, and defines a “state agency” for purposes of these provisions.

-a contractor and state agency
+a state agency

 Existing law, except as specified, prohibits the percentage of the retention proceeds withheld in a contract between the original contractor and a subcontractor, and in a contract between a subcontractor and any subcontractor thereunder, from exceeding the percentage specified in the contract between the public entity and the original contractor.